Star Trek IV: The Voyage Home: Development

 Before Star Trek III: The Search for Spock was released, its director Leonard Nimoy was asked to return to direct the next film in the Star Trek franchise.
 Whereas Nimoy had been under certain constraints in filming the previous picture, Paramount Pictures gave the director greater freedom for the sequel. "[Paramount] said flat out that they wanted my vision," Nimoy recalled.
 In contrast to the drama-heavy and operatic events of the three previous Star Trek features, Nimoy and producer Harve Bennett wanted a lighter movie that did not have a clear-cut villain.
 As William Shatner was unwilling to return, Nimoy and Bennett spent eight months considering a prequel concept by Ralph Winter about the characters at Starfleet Academy, before Shatner received a pay increase and signed on to star.
 Nimoy and Shatner each received $2.5 million for the film, less than their original demands, but the film cast's rising salaries caused Paramount to create a new television series entitled Star Trek: The Next Generation (1987), with less-expensive, lesser-known actors.

-Despite Shatner's doubts, Nimoy and Bennett selected a time travel story in which the Enterprise crew encounters a problem that could only be fixed by something only available in the present day (the Star Trek characters' past).
+Despite Shatner's doubts, Nimoy and Bennett selected a time travel story in which the Enterprise crew encounters a problem that could be fixed by something only available in the present day (the Star Trek characters' past).
 They considered ideas about violin makers and oil drillers or a disease that had its cure destroyed with the rainforests.
 "But the depiction of thousands of sick and dying people seemed rather gruesome for our light-hearted film, and the thought of our crew taking a 600-year round trip just to bring back a snail darter wasn't all that thrilling," explained Nimoy.
 The director read a book on extinct animals and conceived the storyline that was eventually adopted.
 Nimoy hit upon the idea of humpback whales after talking with a friend—their song added mystery to the story, and their size added logistical challenges the heroes would have to overcome.

 Nimoy approached Beverly Hills Cop writer Daniel Petrie Jr. to write the screenplay when a concept that executive producer Jeffrey Katzenberg described as "either the best or worst idea in the world" arose—Star Trek fan Eddie Murphy wanted a starring role.
 Nimoy and Murphy acknowledged his part would attract non-Star Trek fans to the franchise following the rising popularity of Murphy, but it also meant the film might be ridiculed.
 Steve Meerson and Peter Krikes were hired to write a script with Murphy as a college professor who believes in aliens and likes to play whale songs.
 Murphy disliked the part, and chose to make The Golden Child.
 Paramount was also averse to the idea of combining two of their strongest franchises of the era, fearing that a failure could damage them both.
 The character intended for Murphy was combined with those of a marine biologist and a female reporter to become Gillian Taylor.